OverTheWireOrg/OverTheWire-website/wargames/bandit/bandit31.md

 ---
 layout: default
 gamename: bandit
-level: 31
+level: 30
 ---
 Level Goal
 ----------
-There is a bare git repository at `~/repo.git`.
-Clone it and find the password for the next level.
+There is a git repository at `ssh://bandit30-git@localhost/home/bandit30-git/repo`.
+The password for the user `bandit30-git` is the same as for the user `bandit30`.

-Hint: To clone the repository you have to use the `file://` protocol handler.
+Clone the repository and find the password for the next level.

 Commands you may need to solve this level